 Stockpiling comfort food may seem like a waste of time; for the reasons listed above it is clear that comfort food belongs in your survival pantry.
 Comfort foods take us back to happier times, which is why we tend to eat them when things get bad.
-It reminds us of better days and helps in lifting our spirits.
-Comfort food may prove to be crucial in surviving a disruptive event with your sanity intact, surviving is more than just keeping your body going, you will also need to look after your mental health.
+They remind us of better days and helps in lifting our spirits.
+They may prove to be crucial in surviving a disruptive event with your sanity intact, surviving is more than just keeping your body going, you will also need to look after your mental health.

 Without further ado, here are 13 common comfort foods and how you can extend their shelf life.

 This is probably the first thing that comes to mind when we think of comfort food, it is likely that the smell is enough to transport you back to your childhood, which is the whole point of it.
 While the nutritional properties and value can be debated, there is no denying that it will have, at the least, a high barter value post SHTF.
 Unfortunately, chocolate is not known for having a long shelf-life due to the high fat content; there are a few ways you can ensure your access to chocolate when TEOTWAWKI comes.

 This is without a doubt the most popular way of storing chocolate long-term, an unopened can of Hershey’s unsweetened cocoa powder can last for over 10-years.
 Cocoa powder will provide you with everything you need to satisfy your chocolate-based needs.
 You can make your own chocolate bars, all you need is sugar (which you should already be storing) and the fat, you can use coconut oil instead of butter, it will taste great.
 With cocoa powder, you will be able to make your chocolate goodies yourself, all you need are good recipes so make sure you store some of those as well.